-In nearly every one of my many novels I include eating and kitchen scenes.
+In nearly every one of my many novels I include eating and kitchen scenes--in many California Rancho Cooking.
 After all, it's a good part of our daily life.
 In this cookbook, since I've done lots of books or early California, I quote from journals and biographies....

 "Were the devil himself to call

 for a night's lodging, the

 Californian would hardly find

 it in his heart to bolt the door..."

 If you like to read as well as cook, you might enjoy this one.
 For instance: